Author, actor, Kennedy scion Christopher Lawford dead at 63

 “He was the absolute cornerstone to my sobriety, along with my wife,” Patrick Kennedy said Wednesday.
 “He was the one who walked me through all the difficult days of that early period.”

-Lawford worked steadily as an actor but found only minor success.
+Lawford worked steadily as an actor and had moderate success.
 He had a small part in 2003’s “Terminator 3: Rise of the Machines,” made appearances on TV shows including “Frazier” and “The O.C.” and had recurring roles on the soaps “All My Children” and “General Hospital,” playing a senator in the latter.

 Dalton reported from Los Angeles.